Drone Methane Detection & Survey

 Paris Agreement 2015

-Under the Paris Agreement, all countries have committed to updating their climate action plans – nationally determined contributions, or NDCs – at five-year intervals.
+Under the Paris agreement and subsequent global agreements, all countries are committed to updating their climate action plans – nationally determined contributions, or NDCs – at five-year intervals.
 Although the deadline for new or updated NDCs is at the end of this year, the postponement of the UN climate conference in Glasgow to November 2021 due to the COVID-19 crisis has given countries some leeway.
 However, the UK government is aware that they must be instrumental in supporting industry to reduce GHG emissions of which methane release plays a huge part.
 To enable this reduction, the UK regulator, the Environment Agency (EA), are keen to see new quantification methods commercialised and regulated.
 Of the new methods the EA are keen to regulate, drone methane survey is top of their list of ‘must haves’ and therefore, methane detection and measurement by drone is set to become a big market for drone companies within the next 10 years.
 Before quantification by drone can be fully regulated, the EA realises that commercial capacity needs to exist.
 This commercial capacity will need to have the technology and experience to progress from non-quantification techniques that can support ISO 14064 just now, to quantification techniques that can regulated to support the UK government’s budget requirements as set down in the Paris Accord 2015.

 ISO 14064: Part 1 (2018), Part 2 (2019), Part 3 (2019)